 Here is what he taught

 them.
 I am not certain how far he developed the techniques himself and how far

-the other three developed them.
+the other three then further developed them.
 The techniques were then fully developed and

 used in the War of 1812.
-I think that our ships all got through.
+I think that all our supply ships got through.